Skip to content

 If you are using Docker Swarm Mode, you don't need to use agents.
 Dozzle will automatically discover itself and create a cluster using swarm mode.
 See Swarm Mode for more information.

-How to create an agent?
+How to Create an Agent

 To create a Dozzle agent, you need to run Dozzle with the agent subcommand.
 Here is an example: